About ThreadCast

 Privacy is the foundation, not the garnish.

-Speech synthesis runs in your browser via the Web Speech API.
+All four voice engines synthesize speech locally on your device.
+AI neural voices download once, then run fully offline.
 We don't collect what you read, we don't run analytics on your reading behavior, and we never will.
 Our Privacy Policy is short on purpose.

 Ship small, iterate honestly.

 The Chrome extension is live.
-Android is in internal testing. iOS is next.
-Each surface is built for its native patterns — we'd rather ship three well-made apps than one uncanny cross-platform compromise.
+Android is live on Google Play, with iOS to follow.
+Each surface is built for its native patterns, because we'd rather ship three well-made apps than one uncanny cross-platform compromise.

 We read every email.